DireRaven22075/lost-pets-website/README.md

 - **Spring Data JPA**: [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
 - **MySQL Connector Java**: [GPL v2 with FOSS License Exception](https://www.mysql.com/about/legal/licensing/foss-exception/)

 The license of this project itself can be chosen freely.
 However, when using this project, you must comply with the individual licenses of the libraries listed above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

----

-이 버전은 깔끔하게 영어로 작성되어 있으며, 다른 수정이 필요하다면 알려주세요!
-This project is developed using the following libraries and programs.
-Each library adheres to its respective license terms.

-Libraries and Programs Used with Their Licenses:
-MySQL: GPL v2 with FOSS License Exception
-Spring Boot: Apache License 2.0
-OpenJDK 17: GPL v2 with Classpath Exception
-Spring Boot Security: Apache License 2.0
-Spring Boot DevTools: Apache License 2.0
-Spring Reactive Web: Apache License 2.0
-Spring Web: Apache License 2.0
-Thymeleaf: Apache License 2.0
-Lombok: MIT License
-Spring Data JPA: Apache License 2.0
-MySQL Connector Java: GPL v2 with FOSS License Exception The license of this project itself can be chosen freely.
-However, when using this project, you must comply with the individual licenses of the libraries listed above.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>